SecretFoundation/SNIPs/SNIP-721.md

 | memo             | string                               | A memo for the mint tx that is only viewable by addresses involved in the mint (minter/owner)      | yes      | nothing              |

 ### BatchTransferNft
 BatchTransferNft is used to perform multiple token transfers.
-The message sender may specify a list of tokens to transfer to one recipient address in each `Transfer` object, and any `memo` provided will be applied to every token transferred in that one `Transfer` object.
+The message sender may specify a list of tokens to transfer to one recipient address in each `Transfer` object, and any `memo` provided must be applied to every token transferred in that one `Transfer` object.
 The message sender may provide multiple `Transfer` objects to perform transfers to multiple addresses, providing a different memo for each address if desired.
 Each individual transfer of a token must show separately in transaction histories.
 The message sender must have permission to transfer all the tokens listed (either by being the owner or being granted transfer approval) and every listed `token_id` must be valid.
 Any token that is transferred to a new owner must have its single-token approvals cleared.

 ##### Request
 ```